Limbo779/LocalAI/Plan.md

 ### Project arc 1
-in this arc I'm trying to build a basic pipeline in my local machine to do web search with the small models
+- in this arc I'm trying to build a basic pipeline in my local machine to do web search with the small models

 <img src="Pipeline.png" alt="My Image" width="1080" height="892">

+- for the web data summarization i will use sumy package and it is good enough to take me into NLP rabbit hole . i can get into the rabbit hole by doing the projects in their [README.md](https://github.com/miso-belica/sumy)

 #### Progress from here
 * if it is successfull then maybe we can use GPU